Government and Climate Change

 The close distance between the two averages may suggest that while each system has its advantages over the other, neither is definitively better or more well-positioned to mitigate climate change.

 Lobbying is another political institution that can have dramatic effects on climate change policy.
 Lobbying allows special interest groups to influence policymakers through persuasion, rewards, and sometimes bribery.
-However, the rules and norms that guide the lobbying process, however, differ from country to country.
+The rules and norms that guide the lobbying process, however, differ from country to country.
 The clearest way in which these differences present themselves can be seen by looking at a study comparing the efforts of lobbyists in the United States and the European Union.
 In the US, success rates for corporations and trade associations come in at 89% and 53% respectively.
 60% of citizen groups and 63% of foundations — which fight for common good issues (such as climate change) — fail.
 Compare this to the EU, where citizen groups and foundations win at rates of 56% and 67%, ratios about equal to their industrial peers.
 Election structure is largely to blame for these disparities.
 Wherein the US legislators are constantly cognizant of upcoming re-elections, most policymakers in the EU are not elected, but appointed.
 In the US, wealthy corporate lobbies can promise campaign funds to help members of congress stay in power.
 In the EU, there are often simply no campaigns to run.
 As such, there are far fewer incentives to make deals with companies worried about carbon prices and energy efficiency standards.

 The mere presence of elections are not the only important electoral factor shaping climate change policy: the structure of elections matter too.
 According to one study, the allocation of representatives to voters is influential in determining certain policy outcomes.
 Malapportionment is at the heart of this issue.
 The study finds that in countries with political systems that are malapportioned to give disproportionately large representation to rural voters, lower gasoline taxes are found.
 On top of this, these countries also lagged behind their more proportionally represented counterparts in their ratification of the Kyoto Protocol.
 Since rural voters tend to be more reliant on fossil fuels (for things such as farm machinery and transportation) and, on average, more politically conservative, bestowing them with more political power through disproportionate amounts of government representatives naturally leads to more climate policy blockage.